hychiang-git/ken012git.github.io/_posts/2025-02-16-halo-summary.md

 </style>

 # [HALO: Hadamard-Assisted Lower-Precision Optimization for LLMs](https://arxiv.org/abs/2501.02625)
 > [TL;DR]
-> The paper proposes a quantized fine-tuning framework that exploits low bit-width matrix multiplication hardware units by performing quantization online for the inputs, weights, and outputs with Hadamard transforms.
+> The paper proposes a quantized fine-tuning framework that exploits low bit-width matrix multiplication hardware units by performing quantization online for the inputs, weights, outputs, and their gradients with Hadamard transforms.

 ## Highlights
 - Provide and experiment with different settings: [HALO-0, HALO-1, HALO-2.
 Speedup: HALO-0 > HALO-1 > HALO-2, Accuracy: HALO-2 > HALO-1 > HALO-0](#halo-levels)
-- Support and experiment with different data types: FP8, INT8, and FP6, exploiting acceleration from *low bit-width matrix multiplication* hardware units
+- Support and experiment with different data types: FP8, INT8, and FP6 for forward and backward passes, exploiting acceleration from *low bit-width matrix multiplication* hardware units
 - Support Fully Sharded Data Parallel (FSDP) scheme to enable further savings by performing *low-precision communication*
 - Support full fine-tuning (FFT) and parameter-efficient fine-tuning (PEFT) methods such as LoRA
 - Demonstrate accuracy improvements on downstream tasks for LLAMA-family models in quantized fine-tuning